 Ski Week in Lake Tahoe is a celebration of winter, adventure, and time well spent with the people who matter most.
 With incredible snow conditions, endless activities, and comfortable places to stay, it is easy to see why travelers return year after year.
 Book your Ski Week rental with Lake Tahoe Accommodations and start planning a mountain getaway you will be talking about long after the snow melts!

 When all you need is a great getaway to feel revitalized, a trip to Lake Tahoe is always the right solution.
-This incredible vacation destination on the map is ideal to visit in any season, and is packed with opportunities for fun, relaxation, and adventure alike.
+This incredible vacation destination on the map is ideal to visit in any season and is packed with opportunities for fun, relaxation, and adventure alike.
 No matter when you find time on the calendar to enjoy a trip this way, there’s no shortage of options for new discoveries here.
 When you’re ready to explore it all for yourself, the following is your go-to itinerary for visiting Lake Tahoe any time of year!

 Lace Up Your Boots and Take to the Local Trails